 Health Care

-Alameda County Health Care Services Agency (HCSA) works in partnership to provide high quality services, foster safe and healthy communities, and promote fair and inclusive opportunities for all residents.
+Alameda County Health (ACH) works in partnership to provide high quality services, foster safe and healthy communities, and promote fair and inclusive opportunities for all residents.
 This is accomplished by the work of HCSA's four departments: Behavioral Health, Environmental Health, Office of the Agency Director (OAD), and Public Health.

 Afghanistan Cultural Quick Reference Guide